City-of-Helsinki/react-helsinki-headless-cms/README.md

 ## Quick Start

-**Note:** This component does not inject the Helsinki Grotesk font for you--you must add it yourself.
+**Note:** This library does not inject the Helsinki Grotesk font for you--you must add it yourself.

+**Note:** This library uses HDS design tokens through the SCSS interface so that mitch matching design token versions does not lead to unexpected results.

 ### 1. Install